top of page

 DEPRESSION, INSOMNIA

-The triad of depression, chronic pain and insomnia go together hand in hand.
+The TRIAD OF CHRONIC PAIN, DEPRESSION AND INSOMNIA go together hand in hand.
 They set up a vicious circle and one condition makes the other worse.
 You cannot treat chronic pain fully without treating depression and insomnia.
 In fact, your pain will improve with just treatment of insomnia and depression.

 Sleep is essential for healing, because that is the time when the body is replenishing its resources.
 That is when muscles, ligaments and joints can actually rest and relax fully so that they are charged and ready for action the next day.
 Without a good night’s sleep, you are perpetually tired and dragging!
 That makes you further susceptible for more injury!